kodecocodes/i9t/testing/testing.markdown

 # Chapter X: What's New In Testing?

+"How did this feature break _again_?"
+If you've been writing code for any length of time, you have probably asked yourself that question at least once.
+As any experienced programmer will tell you, writing code "right" the first time difficult.
+And even if you get it right the first time, as you add more code to your project you can unknowingly introduce bugs in parts of your application that previously worked flawlessly.

+Wouldn't it be great if you could add little "scaffolds" as you write code?
+These would prevent code from failing after you've moved on to something else.
+At the very least they would tell you if something doesn't work anymore.
+The good news is you can.
+You can write tests!

-One of the most useful things you can do as a software developer is test your code.
-Testing is a proven software engineering practice that makes software robust and maintainable.
-Testing your code has many benefits: when you want to change the behavior of your app, either to modify an existing feature or to add a new one, the tests that you previously put in place can tell you if something breaks unintentionally.
+Testing is a proven software engineering practice that makes software robust and maintainable and it should be a part of every developer's toolkit.
+Today it's easy to add unit tests to an iOs project, but it wasn't always that way.

 Over the past few years, Apple has made it easier to test your iOS apps.
-Heres's a recap of what's happened in the world of iOS testing since iOS 7:
+Heres's a short recap of what's happened in the world of iOS testing since iOS 7:
-- In Xcode 5/iOS 7, Apple introduced the first version of the XCTest framework.
-This framework allows developers to write unit tests without third party libraries.
+- In Xcode 5/iOS 7, Apple introduced the first version of the `XCTest` framework.
+With this framework you can write unit tests without having to rely on third party libraries.
-- In Xcode 6/iOS 8, Apple beefed up XCTest by adding asynchronous testing as well as performance tests.
+- In Xcode 6/iOS 8, Apple beefed up `XCTest` by adding asynchronous testing as well as performance testing.
 - This year, with Xcode 7 and iOS 9, Apple introduced code coverage reports and UI testing.

-Before this release of Xcode and iOS, developers couldn't test their UI using XCTest.
-There were some popular third party libraries that you may have heard of to fill in this need: these open source third party libraries included KIF, Subliminal and Calabash.
+Before Xcode 7 you couldn't use `XCTest` to test your user interface or write functional tests.
+You could have used third party libraries such as KIF and Cucumber that filled this gap.
+The problem is that these libraries weren't integrated into Xcode and you'd sometimes find yourself fighting an uphill battle.

-This chapter builds on previous additions to XCTest that focus on code coverage and UI testing.
-If you don't know much about XCTest but are interested in UI testing, we recommend you read Chapter 11 in iOS 7 by Tutorials, "Unit Testing in Xcode 5" as well as Chapter 29 in iOS 8 by Tutorials, "What's New with Testing?".
+This chapter focuses on the new additions to `XCTest`.
+If you're interested in UI testing but don't know much about `XCTest` you should first read **Chapter 11** in **iOS 7 by Tutorials**, "Unit Testing in Xcode 5" as well as **Chapter 29** in **iOS 8 by Tutorials**, "What's New with Testing?".s

-Swift 2.0 also has an important feature related to testing that you'll read about in this chapter — the addition of @testable imports, which solves issues with testing and access control developers previously had.
+Swift 2.0 also has an important feature related to testing that you'll read about in this chapter, the addition of `@testable imports`, which solves issues related to access control developers previously had.
 Are you ready to write some tests?

 ## Introducing the RW workout app